thecooldaniel/vscode-stm32f407vg-boilerplate/README.md

 * `-flto` is added to the gcc flags by default to improve performance [[1](https://kannwischer.eu/papers/2019_nttm4.pdf)].
 Depending on the version of gcc you are using, [this may or may not have any effect](https://stackoverflow.com/questions/31688069/requirements-to-use-flto).

 ## FAQ
-**Will this work with the STM32F4xx ?**
+**Will this work with <MY_DEVICE> ?**

 Maybe!
+Technically any device supported by `libopencm3` should work.
 Change the `DEVICE` variable in the `Makefile`, update the `CFLAGS`, and you will probably need to switch to the libopencm3 generated `ld` script for your device. (see Note #2 above).
 You will also need to provide a new `.svd` and make sure to add it to the OpenOCD configuration in `launch.json`.

 **Can I add source files?**